-- General Offer Conditions
+General Offer Conditions

-- See Offer Conditions.
+See Offer Conditions.

-- An internship is a temporary position which emphasises on on-the-job training.
+An internship is a temporary position which emphasises on on-the-job training.
 Interns generally have a supervisor who assigns specific tasks and evaluates their work.

-- A laboratory class provides practical knowledge that allows you to apply the theory learned in the Unit.
+A laboratory class provides practical knowledge that allows you to apply the theory learned in the Unit.
 The class is usually hands on and conducted in real time in a Laboratory setting.

-- The date by which you must respond to your offer.
+The date by which you must respond to your offer.
 If you do nothing by the lapse date, then the offer will lapse automatically and you will need to submit a new application for admission if you wish to commence studies.

 Every unit in which you enrol has an online Learning Site.
 It is critical to your studies that you can enter your Learning Site(s).
-Your Learning Site contains a Unit Information Guide which will give you your assignment and assessment tasks, due dates and important information about the unit.
+Your Learning Site contains a Unit Outline which will give you your assignment and assessment tasks, due dates and important information about the unit.
 Your Learning Site(s) also contain various other online resources and contact details for your Unit Assessor.
 If you are studying by Online, your Learning Site will be your virtual classroom for the unit and will be the primary method by which your Unit Assessor will communicate with you.
 You will find your Learning Sites inside MySCU.
 Log in to MySCU, scroll down the page and find the links to your Learning Sites.

-- Lectures are mainly for content delivery where the focus is on the presentation of information by an academic staff member.
+Lectures are mainly for content delivery where the focus is on the presentation of information by an academic staff member.
 Lectures can take many forms including in traditional classroom settings, online, video and audio recordings.
 Where a unit is delivered concurrently across multiple campuses, lectures may be recorded and/or offered through video-link (video streamed).

 Lectures are mainly for content delivery where the focus is on the presentation of information by an academic staff member.
 Lectures can take many forms including in traditional classroom settings, online, video and audio recordings.
 Where a unit is delivered online, lectures may be recorded and/or offered through video-link (video streamed).

-- My Enrolment is the University’s student management system; it contains your official student record.
-Your access into this system enables you to self manage your studies; it is where you will officially self-enrol in your units, self-register into on-campus classes at the beginning of a study period and get your official results at the end.
+My Enrolment is the University’s student management system; it contains your official student record.
+Your access into this system enables you to self manage your studies; it is where you will officially self-enrol in your units, self-register into on-campus classes at the beginning of a teaching period and get your official results at the end.